Apache Spark

 Working with Spark on OpenShift

-In this Spark on OpenShift repository, you will find all the instructions to deploy this operator specifically on OpenShift.
+In this Spark on OpenShift repository, you will find all the instructions to work with Spark on OpenShift.

 It includes: